aadilmallick/my-notes-docusaurus/docs/devops/11-teamcity-and-octopus.md

 A project is a container for **templates**, **subprojects**, **build configurations**, and **version control** connections.

 - **build configuration**: a set of build steps or a Kotlin code-as-config file that defines the steps and instructions for building and packaging a project.
-- **template**: A kotlin file that is a used as a template to create build configuration files.
+- **template**: A kotlin file or teamcity construct that is a used as a template to create build configuration files with DRY philosophy.
 - **subproject**: a subfolder within a project that contains its own scoped build configurations and templates, mainly used for organization purposes.
 - **versioned settings**: connects your Kotlin config as code from a remote git repo to be used to create all the build configs, templates, and subprojects of a project.

-All projects inherit from the **root project**
+All projects inherit from the **root project**, and all build configurations, templates, and VCS settings within a project are available for use to any other component within that project or any subprojects of that project.

 ![](https://i.imgur.com/N0W4UwS.jpeg)